Parsl/parslguts/elaborating.rst

 Putting these all together
 ==========================

-Summarise by me pointing out that in my mind (not necessarily in the architecture of Parsl) that from a core perspective these are all quite similar, even though the user effects are all very different.
+.. todo:: Summarise by me pointing out that in my mind (not necessarily in the architecture of Parsl) that from a core perspective these are all quite similar, even though the user effects are all very different.
 Which is a nice way to have an abstraction.
 And maybe that's an interesting forwards architecture for Parsl one day...